-People from Kosova carry the marks of a chaotic and suffered urbanization:

-the obsolete and dismissed infrastructures in Prishtina - one of the core centres of protest, activism and education of masses against imposed powers - are mostly part of a damnatio memoriae since Kosova gained its independence6, throughout an abandonment phenomenon concerning buildings, services and spaces symbolizing imposed political regimes (fig. 1).
+People from Kosova carry the marks of a chaotic and suffered urbanization: obsolete the and dismissed infrastructures in Prishtina - one of the core centres of protest, activism and education of masses against imposed powers - are mostly part of a damnatio memoriae since Kosova gained its independence, throughout abandonment phenomenon an concerning buildings, services and spaces symbolizing imposed political regimes (fig. 1).